RBI Guidelines to act as a growth catalyst for P2P Business

 A rapid growth phase is in the offing for P2P lending platforms as the RBI gears up to issue guidelines to regulate various aspects of the P2P lending business.

 The law of the jungle is that there is no law — only the cleverest or the strongest survives.
 Contrary to that, any civilized society has certain rules and regulations applicable to ALL.
 You can’t do anything arbitrarily.
-For example, it’s immaterial whether you own a sports car or a small utility vehicle — if you are driving on a road that has a speed limit, you have to rein in your speed, or else it becomes a punishable offence.
+For example, it’s immaterial whether you own a sports car or a small utility vehicle — if you are driving on a road that has a speed limit, you have to rein in your speed, or else it becomes a punishable offense.
 Can we afford not to have driving rules at low-traffic volume roads?

 Lack of regulations sometimes poses systemic risks.